AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/22.1-release-activity/22-1-proofing-enhancements.md

 >* All U.S. customers
 >

-To provide a more integrated experience between Workfront and Proof, we’ve made several improvements regarding proofing capabilities for Reviewers and Requestors:
+To provide a more integrated experience between Workfront and Proof, we've made several improvements regarding proofing capabilities for Reviewers and Requestors:

 You can grant Moderator or Author roles to any user in Workfront, regardless of whether they have a Proofing license, giving them additional rights, like applying actions or resolving comments.

 You can add Reviewers and Requestors to proofs that require a login or that need to be electronically signed.

 All users also benefit from improved connectivity between Workfront and Proof.
-Now, when deactivating a user or updating a user’s email address, your updates are correctly reflected in proofing when changed in Workfront.
+Now, when deactivating a user or updating a user's email address, your updates are correctly reflected in proofing when changed in Workfront.

 For more information, see